Hindmarsh Island: History

 1880s: Alberto and Selberto Forest were planted.

 1868: Hereford cattle and Shropshire sheep arrived in South Australia, when Charles Price introduced them onto the island.

 1900: A cheese factory was established by Percy Heggaton.

 1914: An experimental barrage was constructed to link Hindmarsh Island with Mundoo Island.

-1935: Construction of the permanent barrages took place with the aim of maintaining a consistent water level around the river Port of Goolwa and keeping salt water from the northern shore improving agricultural opportunities.
+1935: Construction of the permanent barrages took place with the aim of maintaining a consistent water level around the river Port of Goolwa and keeping salt water away from the northern shore, improving agricultural opportunities.